Kutaiba-Nezar-Kashmar/Multiverse_of_Geeks/README.md

 <a name="credit"/>

 ## Credit & References
-- TMDB: This app was made possible with the help of The movie database (TMDB) which provides a powerful and free to use API
+- TMDB: Viewing and interacting with movies and tv shows was made possible with the help of The movie database (TMDB) which provides a powerful and free to use API
+- RAWG: Viewing and interacting with games was made possible with the help of Game database(RAWG).